 What is dermatitis herpetiformis?

 Dermatitis herpetiformis is an intensely pruritic (itchy) skin disease characterized by eruptions of clusters of small blisters or vesicles (small elevations of the skin containing fluid) and small bumps or papules (small, solid, elevations on the skin).
 Dermatitis herpetiformis usually occurs in young adults.
-It affects more men than women.

 What triggers dermatitis herpetiformis?

 Dermatitis herpetiformis is related to the presence of IgA deposits under the skin.
 These deposits occur in response to consuming glutens (proteins) in the diet, such as those found in wheat, barley, rye, and oat products.
 However, once IgA deposits occur, they are slowly cleared by the body even when the individual is gluten free.
-The disease is not common among African-Americans or Asians.
-Persons with dermatitis herpetiformis often have a high incidence of autoimmune disorders and thyroid disease.